HelpMe-Pls/Life-Engineering/Frontend/CSS/CSS.md

 - Make sure to test `drop-shadow` on Safari if your app supports it (browser's glitch).
 Opt for `box-shadow` instead, if the `drop-shadow` glitch happens too often.

 ### `text-shadow`
 - `text-shadow` is a shadow that applies only to the typography within the selected element.
-Commonly used to increase the contrast between light-coloured text and a light background.
+Commonly used to increase the contrast between light-colored text and a light background.
 Takes same values as `box-shadow`.

 ## Gradients